COMM 102. Introduction to Communication. 3 Credits.

 Focuses on writing, creating, and curating professional content for diverse social media platforms with the goal of engaging users, delivering messages and building relationships.
-Prerequisites: COMM 200 or consent of instructor.
+Prerequisite: COMM 200 or consent of instructor.
 F,S.

 COMM 330.
 Social Media & Online Reporting.
 3 Credits.

 Teaches how to utilize existing and emerging social media platforms to report and deliver the many forms of news.
 Prerequisite: COMM 200 or consent of the instructor.
-F, even years.
+S.

 COMM 339.
 Digital Video Production.
 3 Credits.

 This course offers an introduction to the theory and practice of modern digital video production utilizing a variety of production software techniques, industry best practices, and online/mobile technologies.
-F,S.
+F.

 COMM 345.
 Social Media Strategy.
 3 Credits.